Painting

 Pretty Women: Female Beauty and the Three Graces in Paintings

-The paintings depicting three Graces are present throughout all art history.
-Although the characters are the same, the representations change a lot over time.
-Our story begins with Greek mythology and travels through time with the three women who epitomized the ideal of female beauty for various artists over the centuries.
+Paintings depicting the Three Graces appear consistently throughout art history.
+Although the characters remain the same, their representation changes significantly over time.
+Our story begins with Greek mythology and travels through time with the three goddesses, who epitomize the ideal of female beauty for artists across the centuries.

 Dance by Three Graces, floor mosaic

-In some myths they appear on top of Olympus, singing and dancing with the Muses and Apollo; in others, they are always in the company of Aphrodite.
-By the way, when Aphrodite was born – from the foam of the sea – it was the three Graces who received and cared for her.
-When Aphrodite wanted to seduce Anchises, the only mortal with whom she had a child, it was again the three Graces who dressed her and perfumed her for the date.
-And even when the goddess was caught cheating on Hephaestus with Ares, and seen by all the gods, once again the Graces were there, to dress her and console her.
+When Aphrodite was born, from the foam of the sea, it was the Three Graces who received and cared for her.
+When Aphrodite wanted to seduce Anchises, the only mortal with whom she had a child, it was again the Three Graces who dressed her and perfumed her for the date.
+And even when the goddess was caught cheating on Hephaestus with Ares, and seen by all the gods, once again the Graces were there to dress her and console her.

 Nicolas Vleughels, Venus and the Three Graces Tending Cupid

 Nicolas Vleughels, Venus and the Three Graces Tending Cupid, 1725, private collection.
-Wikimedia Commons.
+Wikimedia Commons (public domain).

-Despite the fact that, in myths, the three Graces have always appeared as the assistant of the goddess, in art they have become protagonists of countless works, from antiquity to the present day.
-And with that, they served to represent not only the mythological characters but also the ideal of female beauty of each period and for each artist.
+Although in myths the Three Graces have always appeared as the assistants of Aphrodite, in art, they have become protagonists of countless works, from antiquity to the present day.
+And with that, they served to represent not only the mythological characters but also the ideal of female beauty of each period.

-The earliest representations of the three Graces appeared in mosaics and sculptures in ancient temples.
-Then, during the Renaissance the goddesses, as well as other mythological figures, became a recurring theme in painting.
+The earliest representations of the Three Graces appeared in mosaics and sculptures in ancient temples.
+During the Renaissance, the goddesses became a recurring theme in painting.

 The Three Graces paintings, Lucas Cranach The Elder, The Three Graces